Frequently Asked Questions

 Paypal: for your peace of mind, I out-source all our billing to Paypal, the most respected payment processor on the web.
 Only Paypal has access to your credit card information, giving you maximum flexibility, confidence and protection.
 Through Paypal, you can make payment with your choice of major credit card, bank transfer or Paypal account.
 You do not need to have a Paypal account!

 Easy.
-You can contact the seller directly through the contact form you’ll find below each instrument’s details — Which means: messages sent through these contact forms will be addressed directly to each seller.
-It’s a convenient way to prevent public display of their email addresses, which could be easily spammed while allowing greater privacy for the sellers.
+You can contact the seller directly through the contact form you’ll find below each instrument’s details — which means: messages sent through these contact forms will be addressed directly to each seller.
+It’s a convenient way to prevent public display of their email addresses (which could be easily spammed) while allowing greater privacy for the sellers.
+Messages sent through contact forms (but not the subsequent email exchange, naturally) will also reach me.
+This has proved helpful when, for instance, sellers’ email spam filter settings are too aggressive, or when they don’t get (or can’t find) the messages sent through contact forms for some reason.

 I can offer special prices for makers & dealers, who can benefit from a great exposure on recordersforsale.com: